 National Hispanic Media Coalition-NY Chapter, Steering Committee Member

-Mr. Tapia received his degree as “Licenciado en Filosofía y Educación” (e.g., Masters in Arts) from the Catholic University of Valparaíso, Chile, is listed in Who’s Who Among Hispanic-Americans’, since the 1991-92 edition.
+Mr. Tapia received his degree as “Licenciado en Filosofía y Educación” (e.g., Masters in Arts) from the Catholic University of Valparaíso, Chile, is listed in Who’s Who Among Hispanic-Americans’, in the 1991-92 edition.

-Mr. Tapia received the NY Post Liberty Medal of Freedom at Gracie Mansion, NYC, on October, 2003.
+Mr. Tapia received the NY Post Liberty Medal of Freedom at Gracie Mansion, NYC, in October, 2003.

 In 1995 Mr. Tapia was declared “Illustrious Son” by his hometown, San Felipe-Chile.